LeonPupier/LeonPupier/README.md

 ## 🖋️ **About Me**

+🎓
-🎓 Developer and graduate of 42 Lyon.
-I enjoy designing innovative solutions, tackling challenges, and building intuitive software.
+Developer and graduate of 42 Lyon.

+💼
+Currently working at [KLB Armes](https://klbarmes.com/), where I develop internal tools and support administrative processes related to regulated firearms sales.
+I also take on occasional freelance projects, helping clients turn ideas into practical, well-structured applications.

+💬
-💬 Let's connect!
+Let's connect!
 Feel free to reach out for collaborations or questions.

 ---